-But you must remember your time and best thought belong to the Church.
-By the very nature of things you can only do a given amount of work and you have just so much time allotted to you and if you scatte γ over the entire realm of human service you will signally fail in all.
+Be interested and lend a helping hand, but be cautious about getting too deeply invoived in any of them.
+All of these organizations or movements appeal to anyone who is living to serve, who has a real interest in the welfare of his community and whose help is often sought in their hehalf.
+But you must remember that your time and best thought belong to the Church.
+By the very nature of things you can only do a given amount of work.
+You have just so much time allotted to you and if you scatter over the entire realm of human service, you will signally fail in all.

-If you are a faddist, taking up one of these and harping on it all the time to the exclusion of every other, you are likely to offend some and bring discord into your Church.

-You must not be a recluse.
-You are a citizen of the community and must be interested in public enterprises.
+If you are a faddist, taking up a certain movement or cause and harping on it all the time, you are likely to offend some and bring discord into your Church.
+Lee a same and safe leader.
+While I caution you about going into outside enterprises or organizations, you must not be a recluse.
+You are a citizen of the community and must of course, be interested in local public enterprises.
 I have known some pastors who lived only for their congregations.
 They were never seen at any public gathering, save in their own Church.
-Be temparate and consistent in these matters, as well as in all others.
+Be temperate and consistent in these matters, as well as in all others.

 You must exercise extreme caution concerning politics or taking public part in local elections.
-Your people may be divided on questions at issue and on candidates and while as a citizen you have a right to your opinions and this will be recognized, you cannot safely from the pulpit, make known your preferences or use your position as minister of the Church to advance them.
+Your people may be divided on questions at issue and on candidates and while, as a citizen you have a right to your opinions and this will be recognized, you cannot safely from the pulpit, make known your preferences or use your position as minister of the Church to advance them.

 When there is a clearly drawn moral issue, you should have the courage to take a decided stand.
 This will be expected of you.
-But even here, be sane, temparate and consistent.
+But even here, be sane, temperate and consistent.
+Fanaticism or even radicalism often does more harm to a cause than can be offset by much preaching.

-You must be a patriot, hing sincere love for your country, ever seeking the election of good men to office and the passing of beneficent laws and their enforcement.
+You must be a patriot, having sincere love for your country, ever seeking the election of good men to office and the passing of beneficent laws and insisting upon their enforcement.